aphanotus/openEd/BI164.Evolution.and.Diversity/reading.guides.md

-### Chapter 23
+### Chapter 23 (Part 1)

 **Evolutionary Processes**

 > [!TIP]
 > Chapter 23 is important and we'll cover it slowly.
-Section 23.3 is something we'll initially pass over and return to later.
+Part 1 covers the Hardy-Weinberg model and nonrandom mating.

 #### Reading

-- Chapter 23.0-2, 6, 5, 4, 3
+- Chapter 23.0-2

 #### Define the following vocabulary terms